ajsaporito/se265-capstone/README.md

 ## Overview

 This site is the capstone project for the SE265 course at New England Tech, coded by AJ Saporito and Tristen Jussaume.
-Users on this site can post or request to work on jobs related to software development, and can review other users.
+Users on this site can post or request to work on jobs related to software development.
+Additionally, when a user is satisfied with their job and the results, they have the option to leave a review towards whoever worked on it.

 ## Setup